inkline/inkline.io/content/docs/forms/components/radio-group.md

 ---
 title: Radio Group - Inkline
-description: Radio inputs allow the user to select multiple options from a set.
+description: Radio group inputs allow the user to select a single options from a set of options.
 ---

 # Radio Group
-## Radio group inputs allow the user to select multiple options from a set.
+## Radio group inputs allow the user to select a single options from a set of options.

 Using the `IRadioGroup` allows you to choose a value from multiple choices using a single model binding: